 Anyone still driving an American vehicle from the early days is surely a proud owner.
-Since NOS AMC parts are almost impossible to find, most restorers feel compelled to search through junk yards for used American Motors parts.
+Since NOS American Motors restoration parts are almost impossible to find, most restorers feel compelled to search through junk yards for worn, rusty bits that can be refurbished.
 Fortunately we offer a wide variety of new replacement AMC components online, including many rebuilt from original AMC cores.
-No longer must an American Motors restoration enthusiast spend his or her afternoons at salvage yards when they can buy reproduction AMC parts from CPD, saving them a substantial amount of time, money and aggravation.
+No longer must an classic car restoration enthusiast spend his or her afternoons at salvage yards when they can buy reproduction AMC parts from CPD, saving them a substantial amount of time, money and aggravation.

 Formed in 1954 as a marriage between automobile manufacturers Nash and Hudson, AMC was initially designed to compete with the nation's "Big Three" (GM, Ford, Chrysler).
-Initially AMC's auto sales were slow.
-It focused on a smaller offering of car lines, aimed at keeping costs and prices low while keeping fuel efficiency high.
+Initially AMC's auto sales were slow, but thanks to the tremendously popular "second car" Nash Metropolitan (of which nearly 100,000 were sold), which was designed by Austin and built in Europe but only sold in the United States.
+The automaker focused on a smaller offering of car lines, aimed at keeping costs and prices low while keeping fuel efficiency high.
 But in a few short years they were introducing a larger and more powerful line of sporty and mid-sized cars.
-The secret to their early success was a low cost operation that used many of the same parts and motors as the company's other brands.
+The secret to their early success was a low cost operation that used many of the same American Motor auto parts and motors as the company's other brands.
 This gave it the ability to quickly develop and introduce new models such as the Rambler, Marlin, Ambassador, Javelin and AMX.
+The Rambler became so popular that it was assembled from pieces in factories world-wide, including Australia, South America, New Zeland and Mexico.
+In fact, the police department in Taiwan even used the Rambler as its patrol car.

-American Motors continued its success through the 70's with the introduction of other models like the Hornet and Gremlin; both of which shared many of the same AMC parts and components.
+The company continued its success through the 70's with the introduction of other models like the Hornet and Gremlin; both of which shared many of the same American Motors parts and components.
 The Matador replaced the Rambler as their mid-size offering, and achieved a fair amount of success in its early years.
 What should have been a hit, but fell short of the mark, was the Pacer.
 Since it was underpowered, it was not terribly fun to drive.
-It also didn't share many AMC parts with other cars, which made it expensive to produce.
+It also didn't share many pieces with the other cars, which made it expensive to produce.
 However, when fully restored to its original showroom condition, the Pacer still looks fantastic.

-What our customers are saying about parts from CPD
+What our customers are saying about sales and service at CPD

 "Very good to deal with.
 I would buy from them again."